International Council on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH)

 For more information on the ICH E6 revision process, see:

-EMA is a co-sponsor of the ICH reflection paper on patient-focused drug development .
-This paper identifies key areas where incorporation of the patient’s perspective could improve the quality, relevance, safety and efficiency of drug development and inform regulatory decision making.
+The reflection paper on patent paper identifies key areas where incorporation of the patient’s perspective could improve the quality, relevance, safety and efficiency of drug development and inform regulatory decision making.
 It also presents opportunities for development of new ICH guidelines to provide a globally harmonized approach to inclusion of the patient’s perspective in a way that is methodologically sound and sustainable for both regulated industry and regulatory authorities.

 This reflection paper has been updated as a result of the public consultation process initiated by ICH to gather public comments from relevant (non-ICH) stakeholders.
 Furthermore, when the proposed guideline work advances, this will include plans for further public consultation and engagement.